It’s not just political opponents facing off in 2020 - it’s core values.

 We’ve got a lot to tackle.
 Here’s where I’ll start:

-Healthcare: Accept the federal Medicaid expansion so rural hospitals, struggling as a result of COVID, can be reimbursed adequately for services provided to the poor and elderly.
+Healthcare: Accept the federal Medicaid expansion so rural hospitals and nursing homes, struggling as a result of COVID, can be reimbursed adequately for services provided to the poor and elderly.
 Wisconsin refuses over $1 billion per year that could help provide quality care for everyone.
 Entrenched legislative leadership, including my opponent, has blocked expansion for almost a decade and refused to address skyrocketing prescription prices.
+I've pledged to never take a dime of campaign contributions from pharmaceutical companies or private health insurance lobbies, because I think it's imperative to put constituents before corporations.
+Learn more about how I will work for you and your family on this most important of kitchen table issues.

-Small Towns: Invest in broadband, roads, senior housing, mental health, and Main Streets.
-Rural places are the soul of our state and the engine of our economy.
+Small Towns: Invest in universal internet, roads, senior housing, mental health, and Main Streets.
+Rural places are the soul of our state and the engine of our economy, and they are my particular passion.
+I will simply not rest until our exceptional small towns are thriving again.

 Family Agriculture: Support diversification so farmers and local economies can bounce back after COVID.
 Develop short supply chains and local processing.
 Incentivize a "Solar Field for Every Farm."
 Increase profits by expanding direct farm sales.
 Give consumers and schools access to more farm-to-table goods.